Pinegrow/PinegrowDevelopersDocumentation/Components.md

 ### PgComponentType(unique_id, display_name, {options} )
 This constructor is passed three arguments.

- 1) A unique id.
+ __unique_id__ A unique id.
 It is best practice to add a plugin specific prefix to the id to minimize potential conflict with other plugins, e.g. pge_unique_id.

- 2) A name that is displayed in the library or actions tab.
+ __display_name__ A name that is displayed in the library tab for the user to select to drag to the DOM.

- 3) An object that contains the HTML, controls, and or actions.
+ __{options}__ An object that contains the HTML, controls, and or actions.

-The options object can be further split into key:value pairs that provide the main body of the component, a section object that organizes all of the controls or actions, a set of field objects within the sections object that contain the key:value pairs that describe each control or action.
+The options object can be further split into key:value pairs that provide the main body of the component, a ```section``` object that organizes all of the controls or actions, and a set of ```field``` objects within the sections object that contain the key:value pairs that describe each control or action.
 Each component has a single set of main body options, but can have multiple sections with multiple fields each.

  #### Main Body Key:Value Pairs
  ___